Biden wishes Americans happy, closer-to-normal Thanksgiving

 But this year, the president joined the millions of Americans who are celebrating the holiday with big groups of loved ones.
 Biden’s entire family flew up with him Tuesday night on Air Force One to resume the Thanksgiving tradition: his wife; son Hunter and his wife, Melissa and their toddler son Beau; daughter Ashley; and grandchildren Naomi, Finnegan, Maisy, Natalie and young Hunter, as well as Naomi’s fiance, Peter Neal.

+The president has credited the roll-out of COVID-19 vaccines with helping ease the return of family gatherings this holiday season, although a resurgent virus has fueled an increase in new infections in the U.S. The president and first lady both have had their full vaccine dose, and a booster.

 Naomi Biden and her fiance rode bicycles along on a local path just before her grandfather’s SUV departed the secluded home where the family is staying.
-The home belongs to David Rubenstein, a billionaire philanthropist and co-founder of the Carlyle Group private equity firm.
+The sprawling compound is owned by David Rubenstein, a billionaire philanthropist and co-founder of the Carlyle Group private equity firm.

 Biden’s visit, his first as president, is markedly different from his previous holidays here when he was a U.S. senator and later vice president.
 Then, he might have been seen walking around downtown.